 So what influence led to retrieve of dust-laden Fall of the Roman Empire, Bronston behemoth of 1964 not consulted since 2008 when proud double-disc marched ways into household that till 2024 has watched Fall but once.
 Did its three hours daunt?
 Memory of the feature faded over sixteen years save much shooting in snow and honey of a

 chariot race plus duel to make Ben-Hur look like a Sunday surrey ride.
 Fall of the Roman Empire was owned in ’08 by “The Weinstein Company.”
 Is it still?
 Glory that was Rome looks still glorious here, what with production to take breath truly away.
-Why did I go see Duel of the Titans and not this?
+Why did I go see Duel of the Titans in 1963 and not this?
 Checked for Blu-Ray access in the US and found none.
 Lots from elsewhere Regions however, these clearly digging what once straddled the world and remains longest lasting of all civilizations.
 Picture looked fine on my standard disc, a cinch that newer ones, even if Blu, would lack all of bonus content this ’08 release has.
 Never knew a lot about Samuel Bronston, but experts taught me here.
 Bronston and bunch rebuilt Rome on Spanish plains, him fleeced a whole time by “assist” lining own pockets to tune of millions, Bronston fated to fall upon Roman sword that was fail of this most massive among his ventures.
 Each of what Bronston made had to be mighty hits in order to enable a next.
 In this case, it was El Cid to grease chariot wheels, always-threat a boxoffice reverse that would fell Bronston’s fragile empire.
 The producer was himself a sort of update Rome, doing one more as colossal which was Circus World, which like Roman Empire, also available off-shore only on Blu-Ray.

 All Chans were not created equal, as neither are discs hosting them.
 I began Chan (Toler) in Reno and had a good time till the image froze around fifteen minutes in, not to regain footing and henceforth a coaster.
 Some DVD’s last, others not.
 Extras play fine, the feature lasting barely past the first murder.
 One that did play, until lights out dictated by me, was a cluck called City in Darkness, CC in Paris (again) but this time sans son, any of them, comic that was no relief enacted by Harold Huber who was test of endurance beyond mish-mosh of a story I could/would not follow.
 Always a bitter pill to concede failure at watching any feature, though preferable to taxing oneself past point of boredom.
 Don’t want to sour myself with Chan for after all there may be Monograms to cope with down the line.
 Does Sidney Toler please as substitute for Warner Oland?
 I say yes for recognition of large shoes former had to fill, as who really could be so graceful as true-life mystery that was Oland?
 There was something distinctly uncanny about this man so few seemed to know well.
 He came and went to work till one day he simply went and never came back.
 Do I go on a limb by declaring Oland second only to Shirley Temple as most valued Fox property?
 The Chan series always made profit, and he was principal reason for it, Oland loss like Will Rogers for leaving major hole in release schedules.
 Toler filled in, someone had to, but things would never be quite the same.
 Time answered the riddle of how long the series could last when Fox let it go in 1942, bargaining with Toler so he could carry Chan elsewhere.